 Minnesota law states that the operation of any kind of off-road recreational vehicle can be charged with DWI if their blood alcohol content is over .08, which is the same legal limit as those operating a motor vehicle under the influence.
 ATV while intoxicated is no exception, as this is an off-road recreational vehicle in which lives can be put at risk.

-For first-time offenders, Minnesota Law states that the defendant can be charged with a second-degree, third-degree, or fourth-degree driving while impaired.
-If you are charged with any of these, you need the assistance of a Minnesota DWI lawyer as soon as possible so the charges can be addressed.
-The penalties if convicted can be loss of ATV privileges, jail time, fines, and more.
+For first-time AWI offenders, Minnesota Law states that the defendant can be charged with a second-degree, third-degree, or fourth-degree driving while impaired.
+If you are charged with any of these, you need the assistance of a Minnesota DWI lawyer, F. T. Sessoms as soon as possible so the charges can be addressed.
+The penalties, if convicted, can be loss of ATV privileges, jail time, fines, and more.
 Minnesota Statute § 84.91. subd.1of the Minnesota Impaired Driving Code states that the owner of an ATV (or snowmobile) shall not authorize its operation if it is believed the operator is under the influence of alcohol or any controlled substance.
 If an individual is charged with AWI (or SWI), then they are subject to a number of penalties that will depend upon the aggravating factors present at the time of arrest.

 A charge of operating a snowmobile while intoxicated can result in a misdemeanor or felony DWI charge.
 Individuals convicted of misdemeanor SWI, which is also applicable in AWI charges, will pay a $1,000 fine, plus any applicable surcharges.
 A misdemeanor conviction may also result in loss of privileges to operate a snowmobile and jail time.